Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-animatetransform.md

 ## SVG animteTransform Options

-As you can see we have several options:
+As you can see, we have several options:

 - type: `translate`, `scale`, `rotate`, `skewX`, `skewY`
 - from: The initial from state